github/rest-api-docs-md/repos/{owner}/{repo}/branches/{branch}/protection/restrictions/get.md

 Lists who has access to this protected branch.

+> [!NOTE]
-**Note**: Users, apps, and teams `restrictions` are only available for organization-owned repositories.
+> Users, apps, and teams `restrictions` are only available for organization-owned repositories.